Oh no, another article listing trends and promising lead generation marketing on steroids?

 However, 2020 orchestrated a giant leap in the matter of consumer acceptance.
 Even people who didn’t interact with a business using a messaging app (whether live or via chatbot) before were given a chance to experience convenience.

-- Comfort Zone: Using messaging apps allows you to approach leads in an environment where they feel at home and comfortable.
+Using messaging apps allows you to approach leads in an environment where they feel at home and comfortable.
 They have the power.
 They dictate the rules.
 And no, it’s not the same as email.
 Going to check a new message feels much more comfortable than checking your inbox.
 Replying to a message is much quicker and more natural than responding to a message.

-- Asynchronicity: Thanks to asynchronicity, messaging apps take instant satisfaction to the next level.
-Level, where “instant” is not even that important.
+Thanks to asynchronicity, messaging apps take instant satisfaction to the next level.
+A level where “instant” is not even that important.
 Not only do they offer the convenience of the instant response from your side, but they also allow the consumer to respond whenever they want, be it instantly, in an hour, or the next day.
 It’s so powerful that a recent study reported a messaging app to be the best-rated channel among customers even though it wasn’t the fastest.
-A few minutes delay on a desktop can be fatal.
+A few minutes' delay on a desktop can be fatal.
 On a messaging app, it’s not a big deal because consumers don’t have to wait around staring at the screen.
 They can get on with their lives.
 In other words, it erases the stress of waiting.

 The video marketing trend erupted in 2019.
 According to Hubspot’s survey, 87% of businesses used video as a marketing tool that year, marking a 26% increase since 2016.
 The trend carried over well into 2020, noting only a minimal decrease with 85% claiming to use video for marketing.
 The more important thing is 92% of those businesses using video reported a positive impact on ROI.
 This has been the highest percentage yet.

-The answer to the question of whether you should go with a podcast or video is really a more practical one.
+Now, launching a proper video or audio strategy requires time and resources.
+So, the answer to the question of whether you should go with a podcast or video is really a more practical one.
 Each has its limits and benefits.
 Video content is excellent when you have time to sit down and focus, but when you want to catch your target audience on the move, in a car, or on the train, a podcast is more suitable.

 Obviously, I am not saying you should give up on the more traditional content such as articles.
 Each format has a perfect use case.
 However, when it comes to establishing thought leadership, allowing your audience to see who you are, how you think, and who you associate with is a potent tool.

-Account-based marketing.
-Another veteran refusing to leave the trends section, especially when it comes to B2B.
+Account-based marketing — another veteran refusing to leave the trends section, especially when it comes to B2B.